leodido/i18n.phonenumbers.js/README.md

 * `formatNumber(phoneNumber, regionCode, format)`

-    Format a phone number for a region to a specific format (i.e., E164, international, national, or RFC3966).
+    Formats a phone number for a region to a specific format (i.e., E164, international, national, or RFC3966).

 * `formatOriginal(phoneNumber, regionCode)`